coolnikitav/projects/lc3-controller-project2/controller/README.md

 - On reset all enables and bypass signals go to 0 but mem_state = 3

 ### br_taken
-The br_taken is created for the control instructions using th elogic br_taken = |(psr & NZP).
+The br_taken is created for the control instructions using the logic br_taken = |(psr & NZP).
 NZP comes from the Execute block and psr comes from the Writeback block.

 ### Bypassing for stores
 To allow bypassing for SR and BaseR, the following mapping is used: